-During the summer of 2018, Dajin completed the construction of all necessary access roads and two drill pads in preparation for drilling of four production diameter exploration wells.
-High near surface lithium brine analysis has been received of 79 mg/l.
+During the summer of 2018, Dajin completed the construction of all necessary engineered access roads and two drill pads in preparation for drilling of four production diameter exploration wells.
+High near surface Lithium brine assay has been received of 79 mg/l.
 Water rights have been granted and all necessary permits for drilling are in place.

 On January 15, 2019, the Company was served notice by a creditor claiming a Mechanics lien upon all of the unpatented mining claims in the Teels Marsh valley, Nevada, pursuant to a contract for construction services entered into during the previous year.
-On April 18, 2019, a partial lien release was recorded of US\$100,000, reducing the balance to US\$552,997.
+On April 18, 2019, a partial lien release was recorded of US \$100,000, reducing the balance to US\$562,666.
 An arbitration hearing was held on October 15, 2019 to resolve the matter.
-The Arbitrator determined Dajin was to pay an outstanding balance of US\$154,655 to a creditor for a total of US\$600,000 for construction services.
+The Arbitrator determined the Company was to pay an outstanding balance of US \$154,655.
+The Company has paid a total of US \$600,000 for construction of all necessary engineered access roads and two drill pads in preparation for a drill program.